 - buy tangerines and eat them with pleasure all evening

-- send postcards by mail
+- send postcards

 - order pizza